Erik Seidel

-Erik Seidel (born November 6, 1959) is an American professional poker player from Las Vegas, Nevada, who has won nine World Series of Poker bracelets and a World Poker Tour title.
+Erik Seidel (born November 6, 1959) is an American professional poker player from Las Vegas, Nevada, who has won ten World Series of Poker bracelets and a World Poker Tour title.
 In 2010, he was inducted into the Poker Hall of Fame.

 Early life

 Seidel was born in New York City.
 He played professional backgammon in his youth.
-He eventually became a trader on the American stock exchange stock market, and then moved on to poker.
+He eventually became a trader on the American stock exchange stock market and later moved on to poker.

 Seidel was one of the group of now famous players from the former Mayfair Club in New York City, including Stu Ungar, Jay Heimowitz, Mickey Appleman, Howard Lederer, Jason Lester, Steve Zolotow, Paul Magriel, and Dan Harrington.

 Poker career

 World Series of Poker

 In his first major poker tournament, Seidel was runner-up in the 1988 World Series of Poker Main Event to Johnny Chan.
 This final hand was featured in the 1998 movie Rounders.
 Seidel made the WSOP Main Event final table again in 1999, finishing in fourth place in the event won by Noel Furlong.

-Seidel won his first WSOP bracelet in 1992 and won his ninth and most recent bracelet in 2021.
+Seidel won his first WSOP bracelet in 1992.
 Seidel has won bracelets in five different games, including Hold'em, Omaha, and Deuce to Seven Draw.

-Only four players in the history of the WSOP have won more bracelets than Seidel: Phil Hellmuth, Doyle Brunson, Johnny Chan, and Phil Ivey.
+On December 9, 2023, Seidel won his tenth bracelet in the $50,000 Super High Roller at WSOP Paradise (Bahamas) for $1,704,400 to tie Doyle Brunson, Johnny Chan, and Phil Ivey for second most WSOP bracelets all time.